 Step 10: Putting Freon In The Refrigerant Lines

-To start adding the Freon into the refrigerant lines, open the valves on the gauge.
+To start adding the Freon into the refrigerant lines, open the low side valve only (opening the high-pressure valve can be extremely dangerous; leave it closed).
 Now you’re actively pouring Freon into the refrigerant lines.

 It’s kind of like adding pressure to a car type, right?